 Grooming is such an important part of the natural health and wellbeing of pets.
 It’s also part of a regular routine for pet parents, be it at a professional groomer’s or a quick rinse after a fun time in the mud.
 Most of us can’t run to a professional groomer every time our pet gets […]

-Hairballs (known to your Vet as Trichobezoars or Bezoars) are a problem for many cats, especially if they have long hair.
+Hairballs (Trichobezoars) are a problem for many cats, especially if they have long hair.
 We expected to see some hairballs when we adopted our Maine Coon, Athena.
 The breed has fur that gradually lengthens from the top to the bottom of their body.
-They even have tufts of […]
+They even have tufts of fur between the pads of their feet […]

 By Jane Meggitt You’ve just brought home a four-legged bundle of joy, and you want the very best for him.
 Do you follow the traditional puppy care route, or try a more holistic approach?
 The latter is more work for you, but might contribute to your dog’s overall physical and mental health.